Suppliers and subcontractors play a critical role in our business and we collaborate with them on sustainability topics.

 We respect the labour rights of our employees and those working on our behalf, including the rights to freedom of assembly and association, and non-discrimination.
 We address these rights through our human resources policies and our work on issues such as health, safety and diversity.

 We do not tolerate any form of slavery, forced labour, child labour or human trafficking in our business or supply chain.
-We have established our Modern Slavery Act multidisciplinary working party, to oversee our approach to due diligence and our work with suppliers to reduce modern slavery risks.
-In 2023, we required our tier 1 suppliers to confirm their compliance with our modern slavery policy.
+We have two e-learning modules for employees to raise awareness of modern slavery risks and how to engage with suppliers on this issue.
+We require our tier 1 suppliers to confirm their compliance with our modern slavery policy during the tender process and via our framework agreements.
+We also engage with sub-contractors working on our sites to ensure they are implementing appropriate policies and processes to mitigate modern slavery risks.

-We have been involved in a project with the Supply Chain Sustainability School to better understand human rights risks in the PV panel supply chain.
-Following this, we are engaging with our PV panel suppliers on their approach to mitigating human rights risks.
+We have been involved in a project with the Supply Chain Sustainability School to better understand human rights risks in the PV panel supply chain and have engaged with our PV panel suppliers on their approach to mitigating human rights risks.

-Read more in our Modern Slavery Act Transparency statement on our website www.taylorwimpey.co.uk/corporate/sustainability/ modern-slavery-act.
+Read our Modern Slavery Act Transparency statement www.taylorwimpey.co.uk/corporate/sustainability/modern-slavery-act.

 Small and medium sized suppliers

 We work with many small and medium sized (SME) businesses who provide labour, trades and services to our construction sites.
 Many of our partners are local and family-run businesses and working with them supports the local economy around our sites.
-We hold regular engagement and ‘Meet the Buyer’ events to help SME businesses to work with us and support them to comply with our health, safety and environment procedures.
+We hold regular engagement and ‘Meet the Buyer’ events to help SME businesses to work with us and support them to comply with our HSE procedures.
+We also partnering with the Construction Industry Training Board and the Home Building Skills Partnership to support some of our mid-sized subcontractors to hire apprentices.

 Prompt payment